NIH Grants Policy Statement

 A precise description of the scope of work, specifications, materials, and construction techniques will facilitate accurate cost estimating by the grantee and, ultimately, the responsive bidders.
 The description of the scope of work is especially important when multiple contracts will be awarded in support of the same project, because each contractor must know exactly what is involved in the portions of the job being bid.

 Where practical, the grantee may request in the invitation for bids, alternates to the base bid which are keyed to specified, and explicitly stated, changes in the project scope, materials, or construction techniques.
 The invitation may contain either additive alternates (adjustments increasing the amount of the base bid), or deductive alternates (adjustments reducing the amount of the base bid), or both.
-Additive alternates will make it possible to incorporate necessary features that otherwise would not have been included in the project.
+Additive alternates will make it possible to incorporate necessary features that otherwise would not have been included in the project as long as the features do not expand the scope of the peer reviewed and approved project.
 Alternates that are selected may be included in determining the low aggregate bid.

 If, notwithstanding the use of deductive alternates, all bids exceed the funds available, the grantee may: